 Greene County MO Circuit Court

-The Greene County MO Circuit Court has jurisdiction in both civil and criminal cases in Greene County, Missouri, including the city of Springfield.
+This Court has jurisdiction in both criminal and civil cases in Greene County, Missouri, including the city of Springfield.
 Read on to learn more about which specific types of cases this court handles.

 The 31st Judicial Circuit, also known as the Greene County MO Circuit Court, handles 38,000 cases annually.
 These cases include small claims cases for less than $100 to large claims in the millions.

-Criminal cases handled by the court include both felony cases and misdemeanors.
+Criminal cases handled by the court include both felony criminal cases and misdemeanor criminal cases.
 Probate cases include decedents and minor estates, guardianships, mental health cases, and conservatorships.
 Family court hears cases on marriage dissolutions, child support, child custody, annulment, paternity, child protection cases, and adult abuse, while the unit on domestic relations offers alternative dispute resolution services.
 Juvenile court cases consist of abuse and neglect by a parent or guardian, adoption, delinquency, and termination of parental rights.

 Greene County Courthouse Springfield MO

 The Greene County Judicial Courts courthouse is open on weekdays.
 While the building’s doors open at 7:30 am, most offices open at 8:00 am.
-The Greene County MO Circuit Court is located at 1010 N. Boonville Ave, Springfield, Missouri.
+The Court is located at 1010 N. Boonville Ave, Springfield, Missouri.

 Greene County MO Family Courthouse